aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 ## Custom data input

+### It's highly recommended that you use https://acertainprogrammer.github.io/UnnamedTierlistMaker2/ to easily create and import a champion pool into the drafting tool<br><br>

 **Note: if the data doesn't load, it means you made a mistake in your input.
 Read the error message that is being displayed for you and fix the problem.
 You can also validate your JSON here: https://jsonchecker.com/